Citizen involvement is critical to the delivery of the Riparian Areas Protection Regulation and supports the ministry in protecting fish habitat.

 Watercourse or Environmental Protection bylaws

-To better understand how your local government implements the RAR, visiting their website and reviewing information on environmental / watercourse protection is a good place to start.
+To better understand how your local government implements the RAPR, visiting their website and reviewing information on environmental / watercourse protection is a good place to start.
 Staff at your local municipal hall can also assist.
 A listing of local government websites can be found at the Union of BC Municipalities member listing.

 If you wish to report an activity that is damaging habitat, please see For Immediate Habitat Impacts below.